gnosis/GECO/Proposals/Linkdrop.md

 Our goal for this proposal is to make linkdrops work with the Gnosis Safe end-to-end, as well as deliver a generalized meta-link SDK implementation that other developers can use to integrate interoperable meta-linkdrops into their projects.

-### An example of meta-linkdrop including Universal Login, ENS, ERC20 and ERC721
+### Meta-linkdrop key scheme for Universal Login, ENS, ERC20 and ERC721

 ![invite scheme](https://user-images.githubusercontent.com/18598519/48316096-10f8ab00-e5df-11e8-89f0-63a0397c904c.png)